-Consistent with National Instrument 52-109-Certification of Disclosure in Issuers' Annual and Interim Filings ("NI 52-109"), the REIT has filed a certificate on Form 52-109F2.
+Consistent with National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings ("NI 52-109"), the REIT has filed certificates on Form 52-109F2.

-SECTION 10 - RISKS & UNCERTAINTIES, CRITICAL JUDGEMENTS & ESTIMATES
+SECTION 11 - RISKS & UNCERTAINTIES, CRITICAL JUDGEMENTS & ESTIMATES

-The risks inherent in the REIT's business are identified in the REIT's Management's Discussion and Analysis for the year ended December 31, 2015 and in its current Annual Information Form, all of which remain unchanged at the date of this MD&A.
+The risks inherent in the REIT's business are identified in the REIT's Management's Discussion and Analysis for the year ended December 31, 2015 and in its current AIF, all of which remain unchanged at the date of this MD&A and are available at www.sedar.com.